Is nail biting bad for you?

 - Braces don’t love it either.
 If you’re in orthodontic treatment, braces already put pressure on teeth, and nail biting adds unnecessary additional pressure, further stressing your teeth and weakening roots.

 - It can be costly.
-Nail biting can result in up to $4,000 in additional dental bills over a lifetime, according to the Academy of General Dentistry (AGD).
+It can result in up to $4,000 in additional dental bills over a lifetime, according to the Academy of General Dentistry (AGD).

 What can you do about it?

-Now that you know how harmful and costly nail biting can be, it’s time to take action to break your nail biting habit.
+Now that you know how harmful and costly nail biting can be, it’s time to take action to break your bad habit.

 - Try to be conscious of your fingernails and to keep them looking good—this will help you resist the temptation.

 - Apply clear, bitter-tasting nail polish to the nails.
-The bitter flavor discourages nail biting.
+The bitter flavor discourages biting your nails.

 - Mouth guards can help prevent nail biting.

 If all else fails, experts suggest thinking about when and why you chew your nails.
 Understanding the triggers can help you find a solution and stop the habit.
-Some nail biters have even found behavioral therapy an effective means to stop nail biting.
+Some nail biters have even found behavioral therapy an effective means to stop biting their nails.